ifreund/zig-wayland/README.md

 protocol xml or provide good error messages if protocol xml is invalid.
 It is recommend to use `wayland-scanner --strict` to debug protocol xml instead.

+## Versioning

+For now, zig-wayland versions are of the form `0.major.patch`.
+A major version bump indicates a zig-wayland release that breaks API or requires a newer Zig version to build.
+A patch version bump indicates a zig-wayland release that is fully backwards compatible.

+For unreleased versions, the `-dev` suffix is used (e.g. `0.1.0-dev`).

+The version of zig-wayland currently has no direct relation to the upstream libwayland version supported.

+Breaking changes in zig-wayland's API will be necessary until a stable Zig 1.0 version is released, at which point I plan to switch to a new versioning scheme and start the version numbers with `1` instead of `0`.

 ## License

 zig-wayland is released under the MIT (expat) license.